angular/angular/aio/content/guide/deprecations.md

 As a result, as of Angular version 8, we are deprecating the `platform-webworker` APIs in Angular.
 This consists of both NPM packages, `@angular/platform-webworker` and `@angular/platform-webworker-dynamic`.

 Going forward, we will focus our efforts related to web workers around their primary use case of offloading CPU-intensive but not critical work.
+If you're currently using the `@angular/platform-webworker` APIs in production, please reach out to devrel@angular.io and let us know about your use case.

 {@a removed}
 ## Removed APIs